Murder Rock: Production

 Murder Rock was filmed between December 1983 and January 1984.
-Producer Augusto Caminito requested that the film, that was initally written as straight giallo, have dance scenes included after the success of the film Flashdance (1983).
+Producer Augusto Caminito requested that the film, that was initially written as straight giallo, have dance scenes included after the success of the film Flashdance (1983).

 In an interview, director Lucio Fulci stated that the movie was part of a "Music Trilogy" that would include two more gialli: Killer Samba and Thrilling Blues.
-The film were never made following Fulci's declining health.
+The films were never made following Fulci's declining health.

 Release

 Murder Rock was distributed on 20 April 1984.
 It was distributed by CDE Compagnia Distribuzione Europea in Italy.
-The film was released on DVD by Media Blasters in 2006 and on blu ray by Scorpion Releasing in 2019.
+The film was released on DVD by Media Blasters in 2006 and on Blu-ray by Scorpion Releasing in 2019.